German doubts about fracking could prove costly

 POLITICAL DIVISIONS

 Germany's politicians have been busy arguing the merits and dangers of drilling.
-Security experts discussed the issue at the Munich Security Conference and the BND intelligence agency has analyzed its geopolitical impact.
+Security experts discussed the issue at the Munich Security Conference and the BND intelligence agency has analysed its geopolitical impact.

 Only Merkel, famous for fence-sitting, has stayed mum.